Seth-Miller/12c-rac-docker/README.md

 ```

-# NFS
+## NFS
 The NFS server will share a host OS directory with the RAC node containers over NFS.
-The NFS server will be connected to the RAC node containers through a Docker link.

 Create the configuration directory.
 ```